Dr. Vegetable Will See You Now!

 I went to our local library and checked out a bunch of vegetarian cookbooks.
 I was excited, thinking this might work, but so many of the recipes were labor intensive -requiring 2+ hours of preparation and cooking time.
 Plus, most of the recipes used a lot of dairy: milk, creams and cheese.

-I wanted to figure out my 20 Go To meals for each season of the year.
+I wanted to figure out my 20 “go to” meals for each season of the year.
 I wanted meals that are easy (and quick) to make.
-I don’t have 2 hours every day to cook – I needed meals I could make in 30 minutes or less, that our kids would enjoy too.
+Most of us don’t have 2 hours every day to cook – I needed meals I could make in 30 minutes or less that our kids would enjoy too.

 • Beans & Lentils are a good start.
 They have 7-10 grams of protein per 1/2 cup cooked.
 Soy beans have 14 grams per 1/2 cup and split peas have 8 grams per 1/2 cup.
 All these 1/2 cup measures are for cooked beans.
 Lentils are also really good with 9 grams per 1/2 cup.